Doing so will give you the power to:

 Another option is to reduce premiums for next year’s plan.

 Give your employees a certain dollar amount to put towards the cost of coverage.
-Just make sure it’s done evenly and fairly across the board for all employees who participate in the plan.
+However, just make sure it’s done evenly and fairly across the board for all employees who participate in the plan.

 Increase the annual coverage amount next year